FAIRERdata/maDMP-Generation-Form/README.md

 ## Update Form Schemas
 This tool automatically fetches the schema metadata from [this github folder](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/examples/JSON/PublishedSchemas).
-To add or delete schemas choices in the webform, you need to add or delete corresponding information in the metadata
+To add or delete schemas choices in the webform, you need to add or delete corresponding information in the [schema_metadata file](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/examples/JSON/PublishedSchemas/schema_metadata.json).

 To create your own version of GCWG-RDA-maDMP schema, following the instructions in this [README file](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/GCWG-RDA-maDMP%20JSON-schema)